Episode 11: Bunker Banter

 i.
 Notwithstanding bad pullouts of combat areas

 iii.
-Americans love our soldiers, but don’t understand what Veterans did for this country
+Americans love our soldiers, but don’t understand what Veterans did for this great country

 i.
 There is one American flag